Awards and Incentives

 Heritage Assistance Fund

 The Heritage Assistance Fund provides financial assistance to owners and leaseholders who wish to undertake conservation projects on their properties listed on the City of Vincent Municipal Heritage Inventory, included in a Heritage Area, or on the State Register of Heritage Places.
 These properties have cultural heritage significance recorded in the City’s Place Record Form (vincentheritage.com.au/municipal-heritage-inventory-database).

 Projects are required to be assessed and approved for funding prior to the commencement of the works.
-The works must be completed and a receipt provided to the City by no later than 15 June 2017.
+The works must be completed and a receipt provided to the City by no later than 12 April 2019.

-For further information please contact the City’s Heritage Officers on 9273 6069 or email firstname.lastname@example.org.
+For further information please contact the City’s Heritage Officer on 9273 6000 or email email@example.com.

 City of Vincent Building Design & Conservation Awards

 Started in 2001, the Building Design & Conservation Awards recognise and award the following types of building and conservation achievements: